The truth behind some of London’s urban legends.

 The capital has had many London Bridges over the centuries, the first one dating back to Roman Londinium in the 50s AD.
 Despite its iconic name, many would agree the current 1970s creation isn’t the most attractive of London’s river crossings.

 In 1968, US businessman Robert P McCulloch bought the previous Georgian-era ‘New’ London Bridge for just over £1million.
-It had been put up for sale by the City of London as it was sinking into the Thames and wasn’t suitable to modern vehicle traffic.
+It had been put up for sale by the City of London as it was sinking into the Thames and wasn’t suitable for modern vehicle traffic.

 After being purchased, it was taken apart and shipped across to Arizona to be rebuilt in Lake Havasu City, where it remains today.